 Signs and Symptoms of Colon Cancer Symptoms of colon cancer can include the following:

-Screening for colon cancer is the best way to detect polyps before they turn cancerous.
+Detection and Diagnosis Of Colon Cancer Screening for colon cancer is the best way to detect polyps before they turn cancerous.
 During regular checkups (and annually after age forty), men and women should have a rectal exam.
 Beginning at age fifty, one of the following tests should be performed along with a rectal exam:

 In addition, a test kit for detecting blood in the stool can be purchased at most pharmacies.
 Dietary and Nutritional Factors It was once believed that a high-fiber diet protects the colon by reducing the time any harmful carcinogens that are present in the stool are in contact with the intestinal wall.
 There have since been conflicting reports on this, but most health professionals still recommend a high-fiber, low fat diet.
 A high-fat diet is strongly linked to colon cancer.
 A Mediterranean diet is a well balanced diet which offers optimum dietary protection.
 The traditional Mediterranean diet consists of fruits and vegetables, beans and legumes, pulses, fish, seafood, virgin olive oil, and red meat is eaten once a week.
 Cut out all refined sugar and refined grain products such as white bread, cakes, cookies, limited consumption of red meat, saturated fat and processed foods high in sugar and refined grained products such as cakes and cookies.
 Garlic, broccoli, cabbage, cauliflower, brussels sprouts, citrus fruits, melons, and dark green, red, and yellow vegetables are recommended for their antioxidant and sulfur compounds.
 Tomatoes may lower risk.
 Quercetin found in onions has been shown to have anticancer properties with respect to colon cancer.
 Probiotics found in yoghurt may also inhibit colon cancer.
 Goat's and or sheep's yoghurt is best for human consumption as it is most easily digested.
 Consumption of chlorinated water has been linked to a greater incidence of colon cancer.
 It would be best to drink filtered water.
 Invasive cervical cancer is the second most common type of cancer in women and accounts for over 11 percent of all cancers around the world.
 The majority of cervical cancers grow gradually over several years with precancerous cells existing previous to the cancer cells.
 If precancerous cells (dysplasia) is detected early enough and removed, cervical cancer can often be prevented.